-The Italian economy is one of the largest in the world by size, being ranked as the ninth in terms of gross domestic product and the tenth in nominal parity of purchasing power.
+Now, the Italian economy is one of the largest in the world by size, being ranked as the ninth in terms of gross domestic product and the tenth in nominal parity of purchasing power.
 Italy is also a country heavily oriented to foreign trade, being ranked as the ninth in the world by value of exports and the twelfth by the value of imports.

 The Italian industry is dominated by small and medium-sized enterprises, most of them implied in manufacturing or services, while large enterprises are few, phenomenon so-called industrial dualism.
 Italian companies have responded in part by outsourcing the production in developing countries, in part by focusing on quality production.
 In addition, from the late '90s Italy has begun to introduce legislation provisions in order to deregulate the labor market, making it more flexible.

 The attractiveness of the economy for foreign investments in Italy was traditionally limited, despite the country's advantages, such as a large domestic market and a skilled workforce.
-The recent global crisis has affected the country's FDI position, dropping down from 29 billion Euros in 2007 to 8 billion Euros in 2008, before returning to 14 billion Euros in 2009, but again to 9 billion Euros in 2010.

 The last several years have been very good for the Italian economy, as recent numbers indicate the investment flow in Italy rose to approximately 30 billion USD in 2016, and thus the country became the 15th largest foreign direct investments (FDI) recipient in the world.
 During the same year, Italy surpassed large economies in Europe, such as France and Spain.

 At the level of 2017, Italy has become the 3rd largest Eurozone economy and is ranked among the 10 largest economies in the world thanks to foreign investments.

 The main sectors which offer great investment opportunities in Italy are: